Skip to main content

 If you need to change your email domain, then you will see a similar warning message that you will need to restart the setup and configuration process.

-Note: If this isn't set up, members won’t be able to reply, and attempts to respond will likely result in a delivery error message.
+• If no mailbox is set up, members won’t be able to reply, and their replies will likely bounce.

 Did this answer your question?